FaithMo/the-bot/README.md

 With MuziBot potential recruits are able to learn about Umuzi without having to leave their LOVED socials.

+THE BIG IDEA IS TO DIPLOY IT ON FACEBOOK MESSENGER APP

 -----------------------------------------------------------------------------------------------------------

 It focuses on these fields and helps: